15 brainstorming techniques with free templates for 2021

-They provide more structure, or alternate ways of looking at problems, to help you get better solutions.
-Plus, each technique comes with it’s very own template, so all you have to do is click the link to get started immediately.
+They provide more structure and alternate ways of looking at problems to help you get better solutions.
+Best of all, each brainstorming technique comes with a customizable template, so all you have to do is click the image to get started.

 1. Mind mapping

 Mind Maps are a great technique to organize information, connect related ideas, and help capture the flow of ideas during a brainstorming session.
-Importantly, visualizing ideas and concepts on a Mind Map template allows you to showcase your thoughts in an organic, yet easy to follow manner by linking connected ideas.
-Much like the way the mind works!
+Importantly, visualizing ideas and concepts on a Mind Map allows you to showcase your thoughts in an organic, yet easy-to-follow manner.
+This mimics the way the mind works!

 Put simply, brainwriting is the introvert’s version of brainstorming.
-Each person is given a blank page to write down three ideas, then after five minutes, all pages are collected and passed onto someone else, who can continue to explore those existing ideas, or add their own.
+Firstly, each person is given a blank page to write down three ideas, then after five minutes, all pages are passed onto someone else, who can continue to expand on those existing ideas or add their own.

-Brainwriting is designed to reduce the unnecessary chit-chat and allow everyone to simultaneously add ideas, thus speeding up the process, and reduce social anxiety and ridicule.
+Brainwriting is designed to reduce the unnecessary chit-chat and allow everyone to simultaneously add ideas, thus speeding up the process, and reduce social anxiety.
 Perhaps best of all, brainwriting is effective at eliminating blocking: the problem where people forget or dismiss their own ideas due to one person dominating the discussion with their ideas.

 3. Lotus Diagram

-Named after it’s blossoming grid system, a lotus diagram is a simple brainstorming technique for idea generation based around one central topic.
+Named after its blossoming grid system, a lotus diagram is a simple brainstorming technique for idea generation based on one central topic.
 This initial central topic blossoms out to generate eight new ideas.
 From there, each of these ideas can again blossom out into 16 more ideas, creating at least 24 potential solutions.

 Reverse brainstorming is a creative technique used to flip our perspective and turning problems into opportunities.
 In reverse brainstorming, you start by considering all the possible problems that you might encounter, eg: competitors release similar shoes, website crashes, leather supplier closes down.
-You’ll subsequently generate much more relevant and directly applicable ideas.
+This will help you generate more relevant and directly applicable ideas.
 It also shakes up old way of doing things, pushing the brain in a new direction.

-The major benefit of Round Robin brainstorming is harnessing multiple ideas to solve problems.
-However, where it differs is that its collaborative structure allows all voices to be heard.
-With Round Robin, not only do all participants visualise their ideas using text and sketches (instead of verbally), it also gives everyone’s ideas equal weight.
+The major benefit of Round Robin brainstorming is being able to harness multiple ideas to solve problems.
+What sets it apart is its collaborative structure allows all voices to be heard.
+With Round Robin, not only do all participants visualize their ideas using text and sketches (instead of verbally), it also places equal value on all ideas.

-The other major benefit of Round Robin brainstorming is that within the session you already identify and solve potential roadblocks, before the idea has even left the paper.
+The other major benefit of Round Robin brainstorming is that you identify and solve potential roadblocks before the idea has even left the paper.
 This is a great way to consider the true value of the idea before investing too much time or energy into the idea.

 6. How Might We

-How Might We is a brainstorming technique invites teams to think about creative ways to solve problems.
-The framework welcomes all ideas without judgement, rather than jumping straight into finding one solution.
-Moveover, it places value on teamwork by focusing on how might WE as team solve this.
-So, if your team struggles when it comes to innovating, it might be time to introduce How Might We as the prompt for your brainstorming session.
+How Might We is a brainstorming technique that invites teams to think about creative ways to solve problems.
+The framework welcomes all ideas without judgment, before jumping straight into finding one solution.
+Moreover, it places value on teamwork by focusing on how might WE as a team solve this.
+So, if your team struggles when it comes to innovating, it might be time to introduce How Might We as the prompt for your next brainstorming session.

 7. Six Thinking Hats

-Look at problems from six different perspectives with the six thinking hats technique.
-Developed by Edward de Bono, the Six Thinking Hats is a parallel thinking technique which helps teams approach problems from different angles.
-These are:
+Look at problems from six different perspectives with the six thinking hats brainstorming technique.
+The Six Thinking Hats is a parallel thinking technique that helps teams approach problems from different angles.
+The figurative hats you wear are:

 White: information & facts